 The Board of Trustees delegates the detailed conduct of District affairs to the District Chancellor.
 The role and function of District and college administrations are described in Chapter 2 of Board Policies and Procedures.
-Board Policies and Procedures are on the District website under Downloads.

 COLLEGE OF SAN MATEO ADMINISTRATIVE ORGANIZATION